fiskl-accounting/help-docs/docs/getting started/company-settings.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Set up your company
+# Set up your company in fiskl

 There are two distinct settings menues.
 The first relates to the account and the company and the second is for all user related settings.